CPO Shirt Reviews

 Hi again Ralph,

 I can’t seem to stop pestering you.
-So far the performance of this shirt jac has been what I would normally call unbelievable.
+So far the performance of this CPO has been what I would normally call unbelievable.
 For such a thin material this stuff retains body heat to a degree that I would have thought not possible.
 By itself it’s more effective than two similarly thick smartwool sweaters stacked on top of each other under my waxed Carhartt work jacket.

 Unreal.
 Happy thanksgiving!